 One more important thing to consider if you ask “How to ask a teacher to raise your grade” is patience.
 After you collect all your evidence and send your case to your professor, some time will be needed for review.
 Allowing the professor to take this needed time to review your request is vital.
 Make sure you do not show unprofessional signs of impatience.
 After all, this won’t change anything.

 Once you have sent a letter to professor about grade, don’t forget that there are some time limitations.
 Follow-up emails are needed in case you see that your results might be submitted very soon, but you still have no reply.
-If the email reply has not worked out, try arranging a personal meeting.
+If the email reply has not worked out, check an email address for validity.
+Maybe your recipient has a full mailbox, and you should try to arrange a personal meeting.
 Every instructor has a schedule, so be polite and follow it.
 Make an arrangement and present your case in person.
 Be prepared for a dissatisfying answer and take it with dignity.
 It does not always work the way you want it to.

 There is a procedure of grade review and it depends on your department.
 Some schools allow the change only if your professor claims that they made a mistake in a written form.
 The protocol on rounding up your grades or retesting should be provided in the syllabus.
 It’s usually issued at the start of your course.
 If the rules were not written down or presented to the students, then your chances of a grade bump increase.
 If the syllabus says that there is no retest allowed, then there is nothing that professors can do.